sensu/sensu-docs/content/sensu-core/1.0/reference/filters.md

 attribute][13], an log entry indicating an error called `"filter eval unmatched tokens"` will be published to the Sensu server log._

-## Filter configuration
+## Built-in Filters

-### Built-in Filters - occurrences {#built-in-filters-occurrences}
+### Occurrences filter {#built-in-filters-occurrences}

+The occurrences filter is included in every installation of Sensu.
+It lets you control the number of duplicate events that reach the handler.
-The `occurrences` filter is included in every install of Sensu.
-This filter can be applied to a handler using the "filters" handler definition attribute.
+You can apply the occurrences filter to a handler using the `filters` handler definition attribute.

-For example:
+Here's an example of a handler definition that uses the occurrences filter:

 {{< highlight json >}}
 {
   "handlers": {
     "email": {
-      "...": "...",
+      "type": "pipe",
+      "command": "email.rb",
       "filters": ["occurrences"]
     }
   }
 }
 {{< /highlight >}}

+#### Occurrences filter attributes {#occurrences-filter-attributes}

-The `occurrences` filter uses two check definition attributes, `occurrences` and `refresh`.
+The occurrences filter lets you configure the number of occurrences and the refresh interval at the check level using two check definition attributes: `occurrences` and `refresh`.

-`occurrences`: The number of events that must occur before an event is handled for the check (default is 1).

-`refresh`: Time in seconds until event occurrences are handled for the check again (default is 1800).
-For example, a check with a refresh of 1800 will have its event (recurrences) handled every 30 minutes, to remind users of the issue.

-For example:
+Here's an example of a check definition that passes events to the `email` handler starting with the second occurrence every 60 minutes:

 {{< highlight json >}}
 {
   "checks": {
     "check-http": {
-      "...": "...",
+      "command": "check-http.rb -u https://localhost:8080/api/v1/health",
+      "subscribers": ["web_application"],
+      "interval": 20,
+      "handlers": ["email"],
       "occurrences": 2,
       "refresh": 3600
     }